Emill/X25519-AArch64/README.md

 ```

 ### Performance
 The library uses only 5840 bytes of code space in compiled form, uses 416 bytes of stack and runs one scalar multiplication in ~145k cycles on Cortex-A53, which is speed record as far as I know.
+On Amazon AWS's A1 CPU (Cortex-A72), the implementation uses ~150k cycles (at 2.3 GHz).

 ### Code
 The code is written in GCC's assembler syntax.